mootools/mootools-core/Docs/Utilities/Swiff.md

   * wMode - (*string*: defaults to 'transparent') Allows the SWF to be displayed with a transparent background.
 * properties - (*object*) Additional attributes for the object element.
 * vars - (*object*) Vars will be passed to the SWF as querystring in flashVars.
-* events - (*object*) Functions to call from the SWF.
+* callBacks - (*object*) Functions to call from the SWF.
 These will be available globally in the movie, and bound to the object.

 ### Returns: